dhisonp/ardent-design/ARDENT_DESIGN.md

 Ardent Design uses a three-family type system, each with distinct roles:

-### Sans-Serif: Headings and Structural Elements
+### Sans-Serif: Headings, Buttons, and Form Elements

 **Stack:** Inter → Helvetica Neue → Arial → sans-serif

 Used for content headings (H1–H4), display type, and structural hierarchy within content.
 Provides clear typographic hierarchy and readability.
 Bold weight for all heading levels.
 Clean, rational, and engineered.
-Also used for UI controls, buttons, and interactive elements.
+Also used for UI controls, buttons (medium weight), input fields, and interactive elements.

 ### Serif: Body Text